Skip to main content

 For more information on how to manage units, please refer to the Juju documentation

-It is important to note that when adding more units, the Kafka cluster will not automatically rebalance existing topics and partitions.
+It is important to note that when adding more units, the Apache Kafka cluster will not automatically rebalance existing topics and partitions.
 New storage and new brokers will be used only when new topics and new partitions are created.

-Partition reassignment can still be done manually by the admin user by using the /opt/kafka/bin/kafka-reassign-partitions.sh Kafka bin utility script.
+Partition reassignment can still be done manually by the admin user by using the /opt/kafka/bin/kafka-reassign-partitions.sh Apache Kafka bin utility script.
 Please refer to the Apache Kafka documentation for more information on the script usage.

-IMPORTANT Scaling down is currently not supported in the charm automation.
+Scaling down is currently not supported in the charm automation.

 If partition reassignment is not manually performed before scaling down in order to make sure the decommissioned units do not hold any data, your cluster may suffer to data loss.

-Running Kafka Admin utility scripts
+Running Apache Kafka admin utility scripts

 Apache Kafka ships with bin/*.sh commands to do various administrative tasks such as: